 Vagit Alekperov resigns as President of LUKOIL

-PJSC LUKOIL introduced at this time that the Company’s President and member of the Board of Directors Vagit Alekperov knowledgeable the LUKOIL about his choice to resign as a member of the Board of Directors of PJSC LUKOIL and early resign as President of PJSC LUKOIL.
-The respective notices of resignation have been despatched at this time to the Chairman of the Company’s Board of Directors.
+PJSC LUKOIL introduced at the moment that the Company’s President and member of the Board of Directors Vagit Alekperov knowledgeable the LUKOIL about his resolution to resign as a member of the Board of Directors of PJSC LUKOIL and early resign as President of PJSC LUKOIL.
+The respective notices of resignation had been despatched at the moment to the Chairman of the Company’s Board of Directors.

 As of 31 March 2022, Vagit Alekperov owns and votes 3.12% of shares in PJSC LUKOIL.
-Vagit Alekperov can be a beneficiary (together with by means of household trusts or mutual funds) of 5.43% of shares in PJSC LUKOIL, in respect of which he has no voting rights.
-Therefore, Vagit Alekperov will not be a controlling shareholder of PJSC LUKOIL.
+Vagit Alekperov can also be a beneficiary (together with by household trusts or mutual funds) of 5.43% of shares in PJSC LUKOIL, in respect of which he has no voting rights.
+Therefore, Vagit Alekperov just isn’t a controlling shareholder of PJSC LUKOIL.

 Share this text:

-EU Reporter publishes articles from quite a lot of exterior sources which categorical a variety of viewpoints.
-The positions taken in these articles will not be essentially these of EU Reporter.
+EU Reporter publishes articles from a wide range of outdoors sources which specific a variety of viewpoints.
+The positions taken in these articles are usually not essentially these of EU Reporter.